Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_for_machine_learning_on_sagemaker/getting_started_with_snowpark_for_machine_learning_on_sagemaker.md

 Amazon SageMaker is a fully managed machine learning service.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.
 It provides an integrated Jupyter authoring notebook instance for easy access to your data sources for exploration and analysis, so you don't have to manage servers.
 It also provides common machine learning algorithms that are optimized to run efficiently against extremely large data in a distributed environment.
 With native support for bring-your-own-algorithms and frameworks, SageMaker offers flexible distributed training options that adjust to your specific workflows.

-This quickstart is designed to service as an introduction to using Sagemaker with Snowpark for model development and deployment to Snowflake.
-The idea is that users can build off this quickstart or integrate components into their existing Sagemaker workloads.
+This quickstart is designed to service as an introduction to using SageMaker with Snowpark for model development and deployment to Snowflake.
+The idea is that users can build off this quickstart or integrate components into their existing SageMaker workloads.

 [GitHub](https://github.com/Snowflake-Labs/getting_started_with_snowpark_for_machine_learning_on_sagemaker)

 ### Prerequisites
 - Familiarity with [Snowflake](https://quickstarts.snowflake.com/guide/getting_started_with_snowflake/index.html#0) and a Snowflake account
-- Familiarity with Sagemaker and an AWS account
+- Familiarity with SageMaker and an AWS account
 - Familiarity with [Python](https://www.udemy.com/course/draft/579706/)

 ### You'll Learn
-- Using a Sagemaker Notebook with Snowpark
+- Using a SageMaker Notebook with Snowpark
 - Loading and transforming data via Snowpark
 - Defining User Defined Functions for distributed scoring of machine learning models